Cole-Godfrey/BOTTI/README.md

 ## New Feature: Deep Q Network (DQN)

-I've recently implemented a Deep Q Network, a type of Convolutional Neural Network, to enhance BOTTI's capabilities:
+I've recently implemented a Deep Q Network to enhance BOTTI's capabilities:

 - **Navigation:** BOTTI can now move!
 The DQN allows it to navigate 3D environments from a 2D screen capture.
 Note that this is still in early stages, so it isn't great at doing this yet.
 - **Strategic Ability Usage:** BOTTI can now make intelligent decisions about when and how to use abilities.
 Also still in development, right now it may be randomly spamming abilities.